 Take Them for A Walk

 Take your dog for a walk around your neighborhood before coming in for a routine appointment.
-Dogs that have been walked before entering the clinic tend to be calmer and more relaxed.
+Dogs that have been walked before entering the animal hospital tend to be calmer and more relaxed.
 If your dog is coming to us because they’re sick, we recommend skipping this step.

 Does your dog have a favorite toy?
 Bring it with you!
 As long as your dog is not territorial about their toy, this can be a great way to make your dog more comfortable in the exam room.
 We do ask that you wait to offer the toy to your dog until you are taken to an exam room as there may be other dogs in the lobby who would LOVE to take that toy away!